steveseguin/BluBerry-Backup/README.md

 This project is licensed under the MIT License.

-I hope this displays correctly now.
-You can copy the content within the code blocks directly into your `README.md` and `requirements.txt` files.

 Let me know if you have any questions or need further assistance!